lyuzlion/kaggle-Rainfall-Binary-Prediction/README.md

 # kaggle-Rainfall-Binary-Prediction
-This is an unofficial implementation of kaggle competition "Binary Prediction with a Rainfall Dataset".
+This is an unofficial solution of kaggle competition "Binary Prediction with a Rainfall Dataset".